-You do not need to file pharmacy claims for prescriptions filled at military pharmacies, through TRICARE Pharmacy Home Delivery or at TRICARE retail network pharmacies.
-However, if you fill a prescription at a non-network pharmacy in the U.S. or U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands), you must pay the full price of your prescription upfront and file a claim to get money back.
+You don't need to file pharmacy claims for prescriptions filled at military pharmacies, through TRICARE Pharmacy Home Delivery or at TRICARE retail network pharmacies.
+However, if you fill a prescription at a non-network pharmacy in the U.S. or U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands), you must pay the full price of your prescription up front and file a claim to get money back.